tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 #  DTLS 1.3 Considerations

-Unlike TLS 1.3, DTLS 1.3 implementations must take into account that handshake messages are not transitted over a reliable transport protocol.
+Unlike TLS 1.3, DTLS 1.3 implementations must take into account that handshake messages are not transmitted over a reliable transport protocol.
 As with other handshake messages with no built-in response, NewKeyUpdate messages MUST be acknowledged.
 Unlike the NewKeyUpdate message, the ExtendedKeyUpdateRequest is acknowledged by the ExtendedKeyUpdateResponse.